Betty White: Early life

 Betty Marion White was born in Oak Park, Illinois, on January 17, 1922.
-She later clarified that "Betty" was her legal name and not a shortened version of "Elizabeth" as some people had assumed.
+She later clarified that "Betty" was her legal name, rather than a shortened version of "Elizabeth" as some people had assumed.
 She was the only child of housewife Christine Tess (née Cachikis) and lighting company executive Horace Logan White.
 Her father was from Michigan.
 White's maternal grandfather was Greek, her paternal grandfather was Danish, both of her grandmothers were Canadians of English descent, and her other ancestry included Welsh.
 When she was one year old, her family moved to Alhambra, California, and later to Los Angeles during the Great Depression.
 To make extra money, her father built crystal radios and sold them wherever he could.
 Since it was the height of the Depression and hardly anyone had a sizable income, he would trade the radios for other goods, which sometimes included dogs.

 White was educated in Beverly Hills, where she attended Horace Mann Elementary School and Beverly Hills High School, graduating from the latter in 1939.
 Her interest in wildlife was sparked by family vacations to the Sierra Nevada.
 She initially aspired to become a forest ranger, but was unable to do so because women were not allowed to serve as rangers at the time.
 She instead pursued an interest in writing; she wrote and played the lead in a graduation play at Horace Mann School and discovered her interest in performing.
 Inspired by her idols Jeanette MacDonald and Nelson Eddy, she decided to pursue a career as an actress.

 One month after White graduated from high school, she and a classmate sang songs from The Merry Widow on an experimental television show, at a time when the medium of television itself was still in development.
 She found work as a model, and her first professional acting job was at the Bliss Hayden Little Theatre.
 After the U.S. entered World War II in 1941, she volunteered for the American Women's Voluntary Services.
 Her assignment included driving a PX truck with military supplies to the Hollywood Hills.
 She also participated in events for troops before they were deployed overseas.
 Commenting on her wartime service, she later said that it was "a strange time and out of balance with everything".